Police: Arrest warrant issued for murder of Baltimore tech CEO Pava LaPere

 BALTIMORE -- An arrest warrant has been issued in the murder of 26-year-old Baltimore tech CEO Pava LaPere.

-Baltimore Acting Police Commissioner Richard Worley said a 32-year-old Baltimore man is wanted for first-degree murder, assault, reckless endangerment and additional charges.
+Baltimore Acting Police Commissioner Richard Worley said 32-year-old Jason Dean Billingsley, from Baltimore, is wanted for first-degree murder, assault, reckless endangerment and additional charges.

 "We implore residents to be aware of your surroundings at all times," Worley said.
 "This individual will kill and he will rape.
 He will do anything he can to cause harm."